wp-plugins/authorizenet-woocommerce-addon/readme.txt

 This plugin is an addon for WooCommerce to implement a payment gateway method for accepting **Credit Cards Payments** By merchants via **Authorize.Net** Gateway

-This plugin uses AIM (Advance Integration Module) PHP SDK from Authorize.Net® Bundled with plugin However there is another plugin https://wordpress.org/plugins/authorizenet-woocommerce-lightweight-addon/  which is a light weight version of this plugin as it does not uses Authorize.Net® Bundles Libraries rather uses CURL to post data to Authorize.Net® Gateway.
+This plugin uses AIM (Advance Integration Module) PHP SDK from Authorize.Net® Bundled with plugin However there is another plugin https://wordpress.org/plugins/authorizenet-woocommerce-lightweight-addon/  which is a light weight version of this plugin as it does not uses Authorize.Net® Bundled Libraries rather uses CURL to post data to Authorize.Net® Gateway.